ejleighton/ejl-pyproj/README.md

 ### 2. Run the script!

 Open a command prompt (Windows: **Anaconda Prompt**), navigate to the repository directory, and execute the following: `python ndvidiff.py`.
+Make sure you are running the script in the correct environment (`conda activate ejlproj`).